 “How long?
 How long do I have to wait, God?
 Will you forget me forever?!”

 I hate it because I feel abandoned and forsaken.
-I want to give up, but I can’t.
-I speak a lot of cant’s, and I need a lot more can’s.
-But after enough try’s, enough fails, enough pain…you just stop hoping.
+I want to give up, but I just can’t.
+God won’t let me, which honestly kind of sucks sometimes.
+Or it feels like it at least.
+After enough try’s, enough fails, enough pain…your heart stops hoping, even if your soul knows everlasting hope.
 Everything you know says healing isn’t possible, not for you.
 Not in this case, this situation.
+It’s burned into you for this lifetime, and you think, even if you were healthy, you’d never not have the evidence of all these searing, lonely scars.

 But the thing about lament is it turns from weeping to hope, from despair to hanging onto truth just to hang on in this moment.
 And there’s a faith in me that keeps me hanging on when all feels lost, and I don’t know anything but these whispered promises that burn in my heart.
 He’s taught me to surrender.
 His faithfulness has caused me to remember and to believe.
 So, every time, every time I am crushed, every time I am at the end of my strength and hope and my whole world is failing and crumbling and dark: He comes with courage and I recall –

-“I need you and I’m not afraid of my need for you, Father.
+“I need you and I’m not afraid of my need for you, God.
 I feared my need, my desperation, but I know now.
 I know how incapable I am without You.
 I am nothing apart from You.
-You are my strength, my shield, my fortress.
-You are my rescuer, redeemer, savior.
+You are my strength…my savior.
 You are all I need and all I want.”

-I’ve known what it’s like to wait in faith, hoping for hope.
-Someone can only face so much defeat before believing they’re defeated.
+And I’ve known what it’s like to wait in faith, hoping for hope.
+One can only face so much defeat before believing they’re defeated.
 But in my defeat, I’ve seen His victory – my hope of glory:

 “But I trust in your unfailing love; my heart rejoices in your salvation.
 I will sing the Lord’s praise, for he has been good to me.” – Psalm 13